Marsupilami: Disney animation

-Disney's version of the Marsupilami first appeared on television in Raw Toonage in 1992, and was then spun off into his own eponymous show on the CBS network and Syndication in 1993.
+Disney's version of the Marsupilami first appeared on television in his short series of the program Raw Toonage in 1992, and was then spun off into his own eponymous show on the CBS network and Syndication in 1993.
 Marsupilami's supporting characters included among others Maurice the gorilla, Stewart the elephant, Eduardo the jaguar, Leonardo the lion, and Norman the poacher.
 The original Marsupilami stories by Franquin never featured a gorilla or elephant in the Marsupilami's wild habitat, since those species are native to Africa, whereas the Marsupilami species in the comics was said to come from South America.
 Another change is that Marsupilami can speak; his comic counterpart can only mimic sound like a parrot.
 In this version, Marsupilami is voiced by Steve Mackall.
 Shnookums and Meat was a secondary segment on this show.

 There were thirteen episodes in the series, and the series lasted one season.
 Reruns of the show were aired on The Disney Channel (from October 1994 to June 1995), and later on Toon Disney.

 Animators Tony Bancroft and Michael Surrey are in the character design ending credits.